-Think of your business plan as a sales play book for your business to sucesesfully win the game.
-It needs to convince your team that your new idea can be successful.
-Your enthusiasm, dedication and confidence in the project should be evident to anyone reading it.
-You should want your plan written as if the player,(Investors) are not familiar with the type of business you are starting.
+Think of your business plan as a sales playbook for your business to successfully win the game.
+Your Team should understand the importance of writing a business plan and It needs to convince your team that your new idea can be successful.
+Your enthusiasm, dedication, and confidence in the project should be evident to anyone reading it.
+You should want your plan written as if the player,(Investors) are not familiar with the types of business you are starting.
 The most effective business plans are the ones that are professionally researched and written like you are a veteran at your game.
-Your plan should reflect the current realitys of the market, and also your present and future goals.
+Your plan should reflect the current reality of the market, and also your present and future goals.

 Just like a coach’s most prized possession, his playbook, a business plan should help you develop accurate financial forecasts and compare your planned performance to your actual performance.

 If you’re ready to grow your business, a business plan is what you will use to create a strategy to manage your growth, and also lower your business risks.